Welcome to the Applied Public Policy and Leadership Experiments (APPLE) Lab!

 Gabrielle Adams, Ph.D.

 Gabrielle Adams conducts research on interpersonal dynamics and conflict resolution.
-A recent focus of her work has been on addressing workplace politics and resolving ethical transgressions through offender punishment, victim compensation, apologies, and forgiveness.
+A recent focus of her work has been on addressing workplace politics and resolving ethical transgressions.
 She also studies prosocial behavior such as charitable donations and gift giving.

-Professor Adams teaches courses on leadership, power, and organizational politics; interpersonal and group dynamics; negotiations; and technology, innovation, and entrepreneurship.
+Professor Adams is the Director of Executive Education and Lifelong Learning and teaches courses on leadership, power, and organizational politics; interpersonal and group dynamics; negotiations; and technology, innovation, and entrepreneurship.
 She has also taught executive education programs for top management teams in both public and private sectors.
 In 2014 she was honored as one of the Poets & Quants’ 40 Best Business School Professors Under 40.
-At UVA, she teaches the Foundations of Behavioral Science course and is the course director for Batten’s inaugural executive education program.